 Note that ISB's online application will not accept even one word over the limit of either of its essays.

-Though specific dates have been mentioned, this is still a straightforward goals essay that requires you to make a logical connection between your past, present, and future.
+This is a straightforward goals essay that requires you to make a logical connection between your past, present, and future.
 This means your story should connect your past (work-experience and skills), present (your need for an MBA from ISB to achieve your goals), and your future (goals and objectives).

 Begin by detailing out your short term and long-term career objectives.
 Be as specific as you can in articulating the industry, function, and the companies that interest you (give 2-3 names).
 Please make sure to demonstrate a logical connection between your short-term and long-term goals.
 In other words, explain how you will move from step 1 to step 2.
 Explain what you will do/ learn in your target company.
-How will this role prepare you for your long-term goal (2030)?
-What will you be doing in 2030?
-What impact do you see yourself taking on the world?
+How will this role prepare you for your long-term goal?
+What will you be doing in 10 years from now, and what impact do you see yourself taking on the world?
 Make sure that your goals are realistic as well as ambitious.
-That is, if you aim for a technology or a consulting role, you’ll need to demonstrate that you already possess some skills/experience in that area and are now aiming to enhance those skills.
+That is, if you aim for a technology or a consulting role, you will need to demonstrate that you already possess some skills/ experience in that area and are now seeking to enhance those skills.
 Likewise, if you are a career changer, you should provide evidence as to how your current skill set would facilitate this transition.

-Though the question doesn’t ask you to discuss your career history, I would still encourage you to provide a brief account of the knowledge and experience you have gained in your professional career so far.
-Then summarize the skills and areas of knowledge that you need to fulfill your professional goals and how management education can help bridge the gap between your skill set and future goals.
+Though the question does not ask you to discuss your career history, I would still encourage you to provide a brief account of the knowledge and experience you have gained in your professional career so far.
+Then summarize the skills and areas of knowledge that you need to fulfill your professional goals and how management education can help bridge the gap between your skills and future goals.